Consider the source: Click away from the story to investigate the site, its mission and its contact info.

 Government information can be very useful when searching a wide variety of topics.
 One of the easiest ways is to go to Google!
 After you type in your keywords, then type in site:gov (example: air pollution site:.gov) to limit your search to only government-related resources.
 This will include federal, state, and local resources.

-Think tank reports and documents on social and political issues.
+Contains: Think tank reports and documents.